The Progressive’s Guide to Book Giving—for Every Personality

 Your news-obsessed, political-junky significant other

-Top Pick: No Is Not Enough by Naomi Kline
+Top Pick: No Is Not Enough by Naomi Klein

-The introduction of Naomi Kline’s No Is Not Enough says it all: “This is one attempt to uncover how we got to this surreal political moment.
+The introduction of Naomi Klein’s No Is Not Enough says it all: “This is one attempt to uncover how we got to this surreal political moment.
 It is also an attempt to predict how, under cover of shocks and crises, it could get a lot worse.
 And it’s a plan for how, if we keep our heads, we might just be able to flip the script and arrive at a radically better future.”

 Runners-up: